 23. Fat Boys w/Chubby Checker - The Twist (Yo Twist) (This hip-hop novelty actually made it to #16 on the US charts)

-25. Bobbi Blake - Who Played House With You? (weird sci-fi keyboard so
+25. Bobbi Blake - Who Played House With You? (weird sci-fi keyboard sounds on this song-poem)

 28. Harry Brooks - False Words and False Kisses (another song-poem)